• Skip to primary navigation

 Ingredients on a counter top.

-• Fresh blueberries can be substituted with other berries you have on hand, like raspberries or strawberries.
+• Fresh blueberries - Can be substituted with other berries you have on hand, like raspberries or strawberries.
 Want to use frozen blueberries?
 Thaw them beforehand and strain off any extra juices before mixing your pie filling.

-• Puff pastry can be homemade or store bought.
+• Puff pastry - Can be homemade or store bought.
 I like the way the puff pastry makes a big, crunchy, flaky crust around the edges, but a traditional pie crust will also work just fine.

 Assembling and baking a blueberry galette.

-Galette tips and tricks
+Tips and tricks

 A slice of puff pastry blueberry galette topped with whipped cream.

-Try topping your blueberry galette with a dollop of whipped cream or a scoop of vanilla ice cream.
+I like to serve mine with a dollop of whipped cream or a scoop of vanilla ice cream.

 A whole blueberry galette on a wooden cutting board.

-4.50 from 2 reviews
+4.67 from 3 reviews

 Puff Pastry Blueberry Galette

-Prep Time15 minutes
+Prep Time15 minutes minutes

-Cook Time35 minutes
+Cook Time35 minutes minutes

-Total Time55 minutes
+Total Time55 minutes minutes

 Servings: 8 servings